weirichd/comp_376/README.md

 # Module Breakdown

+Below is a breakdown of each module and unit.
+Learning outcomes are explained.
+Example homework problems are included for some units here, but do not include that in Canvas.
+The actual homework assignment will be posted in the provided link.

-## Week 1: Intro to Cloud Computing/Python Scripts and Dependencies
+## Week 1: Intro to Cloud Computing and Production Python

 **Learning Outcomes**

 * Students can explain what we mean by cloud coumpting.
 * Students are able to log into a cloud environment and execute basic commands.